 The NTAs that we have minimized arose during verification of the Percolate protocol and the Leader Election protocol.
 The Percolate protocol operates on a tree of processes.
 The protocol simulates the way results propagate in a set of logical-or gates organized in a tree.
-A more detailed description on the protocol can be found in [?].
+A more detailed description on the protocol can be found in [12].
 The Leader Election protocol consists of a set of processes (represented by the leaves of a tree) that wants to elect a leader.
 Each process first decides whether to be a candidate or not.
 The election process then proceeds in two phases.
 First, the internal nodes checks their children to see if at least one of them has decided to be a candidate.
 If that is the case, the internal node becomes a candidate as well.
-Secondly, the root elects one candidate non-deterministically among its children (that has declared that it is a candidate).
-The protocol is further described in [?].
-Table ?? shows the execution time, and the size of the tree automata before and after running our minimization algorithm.
+Secondly, the root elects one candidate non-deterministically among its children.
+After this, every internal node that has been elected, elects one of its children (that has declared that it is a candidate).
+The protocol is further described in [4].
+Table 1 shows the execution time, and the size of the tree automata before and after running our minimization algorithm.

-Protocol Input Output Time (c)
+Protocol Input Output Time (s)

 States Trans.
 States Trans.
 Time (s)

 Percolate 18 333 5 38 0.2

 21 594 5 45 1.3

 Leader 25 384 9 43 0.3

 49 3081 14 167 30.6